Museum of Homelessness: Launch Years (2017–2018)

-After these early projects, the core group were offered the opportunity to participate in a programme run by Tate called ‘Tate Exchange’.
+After their first early projects, the core group were offered the opportunity to participate in a programme run by Tate called ‘Tate Exchange’.
 The group launched State of the Nation as a launch weekender in April 2017.
 State of the Nation involved many contributing organisations and people, and was designed to provide a snapshot of the homelessness crisis in 2017.
 Important collaborations included teaming up with formerly homeless artist David Tovey to stage Man on Bench, a performance fashion show at Tate Modern.
 MoH also developed a long-standing collaboration with artist Anthony Luvera to stage his and Gerald McLaverty's project Frequently Asked Questions.

 A tour of London's hostels followed in partnership with Cardboard Citizens as the State of the Nation programme continued throughout 2017 and was taken on the road to Liverpool in early 2018.
 MoH was strengthened in this period by the appointment of Sharon Heal, Director of the Museums Association as chair.

 During this time MoH began to collect objects and interview testimony from different around the UK to reflect a range of opinions and experiences about homelessness.
-MoH works to tackle damaging representations of homelessness and does not use fundraising imagery depicting homelessness.
+MoH works to address potentially damaging representations of homelessness and does not use fundraising imagery depicting homelessness.
 The testimony used in these interviews is shared with people through the form of a ‘verbatim’ performance in different settings.
-MoH's last major staging of object stories took place in late 2018 with the Objectified project, a collaborative project exploring neuroscience, health and homelessness that was staged in Manchester that also became the subject of the docudrama made by Dorothy Allen-Pickard and hosted by The Guardian newspaper.
+A major staging of object stories took place in late 2018 with the Objectified project, a collaborative project exploring neuroscience, health and homelessness that was staged in Manchester that also became the subject of the docudrama made by Dorothy Allen-Pickard and hosted by The Guardian newspaper.

 Campaigning and social justice work (2018–2019)

 MoH is independent and does not take government contracts, developing close links with grassroots homelessness and housing groups such as the Outside Project and Streets Kitchen.
-In early 2019, the charity announced its intention to find a permanent museum space and since spring 2019 has been based at the Outside Project's community centre and shelter at Clerkenwell Fire Station.
+In early 2019, the charity announced its intention to find a permanent museum space and in Spring 2019 was based at the Outside Project's community centre and shelter at Clerkenwell Fire Station.
 MoH teamed up with groups at the Fire Station to launch Truths of the Last 10 Years in late 2019, reflecting on a decade of rising homelessness.

 The charity is outspoken about social issues related to homelessness and has campaigned on the matter.
 In 2019, it inherited the Dying Homeless Project, an 18-month investigation launched by the Bureau of Investigative Journalism.
 MoH worked with lead journalist Maeve McClenaghan in 2019 on the handover.
 Today, MoH holds a national memorial page for people who have died homeless in the UK and has continued to campaign around the deaths of homeless people.
 The charity was named as a 2020 Big Issue change-maker in recognition of its work.